yoDillon/Livestream-recorder/README.md

 For YouTube Livestreams
-You cannot reliably grab a direct stream URL from the "<video> tag."
+You cannot reliably grab a direct stream URL from the video tag.
 You need to use a library that can extract the actual stream URL, like yt-dlp.

 Here’s a robust solution: